 Travel insurance

 You must have a policy that gives clear coverage on helicopter evacuation up to at least 5,500 meters.
-Most commonplace travel policies will limit their coverage to significantly lower altitudes or none at all in high-altitude trekking.
-Always read the fine print prior to purchase.An uninsured helicopter rescue in the Everest area will cost USD 3,000 to USD 10,000 and above.
-There is some altitude sickness, some falls, and some cold-related injuries that occur on this trail.
+Many standard travel insurance policies will limit their coverage to significantly lower altitudes or none at all in high-altitude trekking.
+Always read the fine print before purchase.
+An uninsured helicopter rescue in the Everest area will cost USD 3,000 to USD 10,000 and above.
+Altitude sickness, slips, falls, and weather-related emergencies can occur, and cold-related injuries can occur on this trail.
 The right insurance is that, in case something happens, you will not worry about the bill.

-Be particular when making a call to providers.
+Confirm the coverage details directly with your insurance provider.
 Inform them that you are climbing the Khumbu Valley to 5,545 meters at Kala Patthar, and you require helicopters to carry you down.
 Request a written confirmation prior to finalizing anything.

 Where We Are Located

 Most of the Everest Base Camp treks start in Kathmandu, where we are located.
-The city-based aspect of our services implies that we set all your pre-trek logistics in a single location: airport collection, permit application, equipment recommendations, briefings, and domestic flight organization of the Lukla trip.
+The city-based aspect of our services implies that we set all your pre-trek logistics in a single location: airport collection, permit application, equipment recommendations, briefings, and domestic flight organization for the Lukla trip.

 You may contact us at Nepal Outdoor Expeditions or even through WhatsApp +977 9767998270.
 Any questions that you have are welcome before you commit to anything.